a10networks/a10-acos-cli/README.md

 ## How to search Ansible module configurations
 To search for a Ansible Module Configuration in the existing examples, perform the following steps:

-  1. Search the required Ansible Module configuration script directory navigate to examples.
+  1. Search the required Ansible Module configuration script directory, navigate to examples.

      **Example:**